-Capacity to decide on accommodation and care arrangements can change with time; those lacking capacity may regain it; those with capacity may lose it.
+Capacity to consent can change with time; those lacking capacity may regain it; those with capacity may lose it.
 It is therefore not an exact science or a permanent position and is dependent on the specific decision that needs to be made at a particular time.
-The concept of micro and macro decisions and of longitudinal decisions has been considered in the Court of Protection and will be explored further in the section on fluctuating capacity below.

 For many restricted patients the assumption of capacity would complicate the possibility of discharge from detention.
-This consequence is significant to the person's human rights and, in this particular context, a formal capacity assessment is essential.
+This consequence is significant to the person's human rights and in this particular context, a formal assessment is suggested as essential.